yamatt/fly-jellyfin-rclone/README.md

 # Fly.io Jellyfin with Rclone

-Run Jellyfin on Fly.io with rclone to mount remote file systems such as S3, and SFTP
+Run Jellyfin on Fly.io with rclone to mount remote file systems such as AWS S3, Backblaze B2 and SFTP

 ## Setup